yangye-huaizhou/secure-vhost/README.md

 of memory copying from host buffer to VM memory.
 The only change exists in shared memory and the packet copier.

-To allow QEMU access vSwitch's host buffer, we compile QEMU into DPDK EAL.
+In secure-vhost, to allow QEMU access vSwitch's host buffer, we compile QEMU into DPDK EAL.
 So all QEMU processes and vSwitch process can operate the packets in `mbuf_pool` concurrently.

 **3.The scheduling of PD threads**